ZupIT/beagle-docs/content/en/android/installing-beagle.md

 For this example, we'll use Android Studio IDE.
 If you haven't installed it yet, just access the documentation [**official Android website** ](https://developer.android.com/studio?hl=us-en) and follow the instructions.

-After you have installed the program, follow the steps below:
+After you have installed Android Studio, follow the steps below:

 **Step 1: Open Android Studio and click on Start a new Android Studio project**